Ackee-Blockchain/trident/README.md

 #### Testing programs with associated token accounts

-- `Trdelnik` does not export `anchor-spl` and `spl-associated-token-account` so you have to add it manually
+- `Trdelnik` does not export `anchor-spl` and `spl-associated-token-account`, so you have to add it manually.

 ```toml
 # <my-project>/trdelnik-tests/Cargo.toml